Internal gravity waves in stratified flows with and without vortical modes: Results

-Figure \ref{fig:spectra_khkz_kin} shows slices of the kinetic energy spectra for the same simulations.
-The potential and kinetic energy spectra have the same trends with respect to $k_h$ and $k_z$, so the potential energy spectra is not presented.
+Figure~\ref{fig:spectra_khkz_kin} shows slices of the $(k_h, k_z)$ kinetic energy spectrum.
+The potential and kinetic energy spectra have the same trends with respect to $k_h$ and $k_z$, so the potential energy spectrum is not presented.
 As in \cite{yokoyama_energy-based_2019}, we observe different scaling laws depending on the region in the $(k_h,k_z)$ plane.
-Namely, important differences between small $k_z$ and large $k_z$ for a given $k_h$ (panels (a) and (b) on figure \ref{fig:spectra_khkz_kin}): \begin{itemize} \item For $k_h \ll k_b$, energy is accumulated at the lowest available $k_h$ and small $k_z$, as usual in stratified turbulence \cite{smith_generation_2002, laval_forced_2003, herbert_waves_2016}.
-At $k_z \ll k_b$ the spectra is close to a $k_h^{-2}$ dependency, which is consistent with integrated energy spectra reported in earlier studies \cite{waite_stratified_2011, kimura_energy_2012}, but not with the WWT predictions (\ref{eq:WWTpredictions}).
-This also indicates a transfer of energy to large scale, already investigated in \cite{smith_generation_2002, herbert_waves_2016}.
-For a fixed $k_z \gg k_b$, we rather observe $E_{\text{kin}} \sim k_h^1$ which would correspond to an equipartition of energy in horizontal scales. \item For $k_h \gg k_b$, the spectra starts to depend less and less on $k_z$, and the $E_{\text{kin}}(k_h,k_z)$ slices eventually merge around $k_h \sim k_O$, when the eddy turnover time starts to be less than the period of any linear waves, i.e. $\chi_{L, \kk} > 1$. \end{itemize}
+Namely, important differences between small $k_z$ and large $k_z$ for a given $k_h$ (Figure~\ref{fig:spectra_khkz_kin}$\rm (a)$-$\rm (b)$): \begin{itemize} \item For $k_h \ll \kb$, energy is accumulated at the lowest available $k_h$ and small $k_z$, as usual in stratified turbulence \cite{smith_generation_2002, laval_forced_2003, herbert_waves_2016}.
+At $k_z \ll \kb$ the spectra are close to a $k_h^{-2}$ dependency, which is consistent with integrated energy spectra reported in earlier studies \cite{waite_stratified_2011, kimura_energy_2012}, but not with the WWT predictions (\ref{eq:WWTpredictions}).
+For a fixed $k_z \gg \kb$, we rather observe $E_{\rm kin} \sim k_h^1$ which would correspond to an equipartition of energy in horizontal scales.